noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ### Introduction

 Lets set the scene.
 The year is 1989, New York city is the capital of racial violence, and 5 innocent boys aged 14 to 16 are in police custody for the alleged rape and attempted murder of a female jogger.
-The documentary "The Central Park Five", Directed by Sarah Burns, Ken Burns and David McMahon was originally released in 2012 and retells the story of these 5 boys and their fight for justice and exoneration while simaltaniousyl pulling back the curtain of jus
+The documentary "The Central Park Five", Directed by Sarah Burns, Ken Burns and David McMahon was originally released in 2012 and retells the story of these 5 boys and their fight for justice and exoneration with a focus on how the media and its effect on

 ### The media coverage of the event